123ramashish/authWithOTP/README.md

-Signup and Login Flow with Email OTP Verification
-This project implements a secure signup and login flow with email OTP verification and password authentication.
-It uses modern technologies and best practices such as JWT for authentication, password hashing, and mobile-friendly design.

 Features
 Signup with OTP Verification: Users sign up with their email and verify their account using an OTP sent to their email.
 Error Handling: Proper error messages are displayed in case of incorrect OTP or API failure.